Join The Ultimate Cookie Course

 Want to make YOUR perfect cookie?
 Get that by joining the Ultimate Cookie Course, and unlock a new level of enjoyment for baking.

 Click here to learn more about the course.

 We always love it when our bakers are testing out muffin recipes.
 I mean, muffins are basically cake that you can have for breakfast without getting weird or judgemental looks from others!

 Oh and not to forget the crunchy muffin tops, also known as the best and most delicious part of a muffin, in my opinion.
 If you're a muffin top lover, trust me, you'll love these.
-These caffeinated treats have a crunchy topping from the addition of white chocolate chips and a sprinkle of demerara sugar prior to baking, similar to how our Temp-tea-tion Loaf Cakes are made.
+These caffeinated treats have a crunchy topping from the addition of white chocolate chips and a sprinkle of demerara sugar prior to baking.
 Demerara sugar is a crunchy, large-grained raw sugar which is light brown in colour.
 If you don't have that, feel free to replace it with coarse grain sugar for the same crunch!

 Besides the crunchy muffin tops, these muffins are also less-sweet, super fluffy, and have a pleasant bitter aftertaste from the addition of coffee.
 We used instant coffee powder for this, but you may also replace it with an equal amount of your favourite espresso powder.
 If you need more of a coffee kick, you may even add more coffee to it!

 The fun thing about baking is being able to experiment with different tastes, textures, flavour combinations and more.
 One of our colleagues in the office loves her desserts super indulgent and over-the-top, so before we scooped her muffin batter into the muffin cup, we folded in more white chocolate chips.